PyTorch Geometric Signed Directed: A Software Package on Graph Neural Networks for Signed and Directed Graphs: Framework Design of PyGSD

 \subsubsection{Data Loaders and Splitters}

-Our software provides easy-to-use data loaders for real-world data sets for signed and directed networks.
-The loaded data set is then transformed into a custom data object designed in this software.

-\looseness=-1 To facilitate downstream tasks, we also provide splitters on the data objects, with only the training set required to be nonempty.
+Our library provides easy-to-use data loaders for real-world data sets for signed and directed networks.
+The loaded data set is then transformed into a custom data object designed in this library.
+To facilitate downstream tasks, we also provide splitters on the data objects, with only the training set required to be nonempty.
 Our node splitter generates masks for training, validation, test and seed nodes, where seed nodes are a portion of the training set; such masks can be useful in e.g., the semi-supervised setting of \cite{he2022sssnet}.
 Our link split utility function divides edges into training, validation and test groups, depending on the specific downstream task.
 The link splitter could be applied to any task mentioned in Sec.~\ref{subsec:link_pred}, and includes an option to keep all edges in the minimum spanning tree in the training set to maintain connectivity for message passing.
 It also produces more general tools for tasks related to both signs and directionality.
 The splitters can either be called separately or as a data class function.